mezon28/parallax-2d-recycler-item-view/README.md

 A ViewGroup when put inside RecyclerView will be a parallax 2D view.

-All child will be a layer and slide over others when scroll RecyclerView.
+All child will be a layer and slide **vertically** over others when scroll RecyclerView.

 ##Getting started